THE BOOK - A DETAILED DESCRIPTION

 In Part 1, the book looks at what prostate cancer is and examines, in detail, PSA testing and its derivatives such as PSA density, PSA doubling time, free PSA, etc. It also looks in depth at the biopsy process and explains the increasing use of multiparametric MRI as a diagnostic tool.
 The staging and grading of prostate cancers are explained and the reader is introduced to prostate risk calculators.

-Whilst the book focusses mainly on the treatment of patients with low and intermediate risk prostate cancer that is localised, the treatment of metastatic prostate cancer is also considered.
+Whilst the earlier editions of the book focuses mainly on the treatment of patients with low and intermediate risk prostate cancer that is localised, the treatment of metastatic prostate cancer is extensively considered in the new edition.
 Diet and nutrition and many successful alternative treatments are extensively covered.
+Genetic testing is becoming into greater use in clinical practice which determines the suitability of the patient for treatment with checkpoint or PARP inhibitors.
 This part of the book concludes with a chapter on the all-important prostate cancer support groups.

 Part 3 of the book details my consideration of various treatment options, my visits to three urologists and a radiation oncologist, my treatment selection process and my subsequent proton beam therapy treatment at the National Cancer Centre in South Korea.
 The book concludes by considering what I might do differently if I had to go through the process again.